-Finding measures (or features) invariant to inevitable variations caused by non-linguistical factors (transformations) is a fundamental yet important problem in speech recognition.
-Recently, Minematsu [1, 2] proved that Bhattacharyya distance (BD) between two distributions is invariant to invertible transforms on feature space, and develop an invariant structural representation of speech based on it.
+Abstract Speech signals inevitably include non-linguistic information, such as, gender, age, noise etc. Finding measures (or features) invariant to the inevitable variations caused by the non-linguistical factors (transformations) is a fundamental yet important problem in speech recognition.
+Recently, Minematsu [16], [17] proved that Bhattacharyya distance (BD) between two distributions is invariant to invertible transforms on feature space, and developed an invariant structural representation of speech based on it.
 There is a question: which kind of measures can be invariant?
-In this paper, we prove that f-divergence yields a generalized family of invariant measures, and show that all the invariant measures have to be written in the forms of f-divergence.
-Many famous distances and divergences in information and statistics, such as Bhattacharyya distance (BD), KL-divergence, Hellinger distance, can be written into forms of f-divergence.
-As an application, we carried out experiments on recognizing the utterances of connected Japanese vowels.
-The experimental results show that BD and KL have the best performance among the measures compared.
+In this paper, we prove that f-divergence yields a generalized family of invariant measures, and show that all the invariant measures have to be written in the form of f-divergence.
+Many famous measures and divergences in information and statics theory, such as Bhattacharyya distance, KL-divergence, Hellinger distance, belong to f-divergence.
+We carried out experiments on recognizing utterances of connected Japanese vowels.
+The experimental results indicate that BD and KL have the best performance.